 These genetic mutations can lead to accumulation of TDP43 protein or tangles of MAPT (tau) protein.
 Currently, there are no approved treatments or reliable biomarkers for frontotemporal dementia.
 There is a need for in vitro human cell models for frontotemporal dementia and Alzheimer’s disease that can be used to accelerate research and assist in the development of new drugs to treat these disorders.

-Human iPSC-derived neural stem cells from Frontotemporal Dementia patients
+Human iPSCs from Frontotemporal Dementia patients

 Fibroblasts (43 Yr Female)